 "But enough about me!
 Show me your Godrobe!
 Are you holding back because I'm dressed like this?
 Didn't you see what short work I made of that Goku Uniform back there?
 You shouldn't hold back with that Godrobe of yours.
 Still not convinced?
 Well, I'll show you something neat.
 Here we go!
 Ta-dah!
 Yup, it's the other half of your Sword Scissor!
 Fresh off your father's corpse!"

 Dr. Hell from Mazinger Z has a good helping of It's All About Me, but always keeps an educated, polite behavior and mannerisms, even when he is going to dissect someone to turn him or her into his next enslaved Cyborg.

-Johan, the title character of Monster, has this as his specialty.
+Johan, the titular monster, has this as his specialty.
 He charms, he smiles, he seems to care and he's such a beautiful and brilliant young man... as he uses you and kills you and if he takes enough of an interest in you, he will probably take the time to kill all your hopes and dreams, first.